SuaveIO/Suave.AspNetCore/README.md

 #### Error handling and other Suave config settings

 Suave.AspNetCore allows you to hook a Suave web application (`WebPart`) into the ASP.NET Core pipeline.
-Anything that was in the `SuaveConfig` was web server specific and required to run Suave's own web server via `startWebServer`.
+Anything that was configured in the `SuaveConfig` was web server specific and required to run Suave's own web server via `startWebServer`.
 In ASP.NET Core there are other means to configure the same settings.
 For more information please check out the [ASP.NET Core Fundamentals](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/).

 ## How to build